fmbot-discord/docs/docs/commands/index.md

 Note that .fmbot is not associated with Last.fm, we simply use their API.
 For issues with Last.fm you can check out their [support forums](https://support.last.fm/).

-## Connecting your Last.fm account to .fmbot
+---

 ### .fmlogin

+This command connects your Last.fm account to .fmbot.

 After using this command the bot will DM you a link where you can allow access to your Last.fm account.